sy-wwww/elliptical-test/README.md

 - **Adj Close**: The adjusted close price adjusted for splits and dividend and/or capital gain distributions.
 - **Name**: The ticker symbol of the stock (e.g., `AAPL` for Apple, `MMM` for 3M Company).

-This dataset allows for a detailed analysis of stock performance over time, with each row representing the data for a specific stock on a specific date.

-*stock_data_elliptical.csv* -- preprocess the historical dataset of stocks to get the dataset we will test -- stock_data_elliptical.csv
+*stock_preprocessing.R* -- Preprocess the `all_stocks_5yr.csv` dataset to generate the testing dataset, `stock_data_elliptical.csv`.

-*stock_data_elliptical.csv* -- the dataset used in Section 4.3.
+*stock_data_elliptical.csv* -- the dataset used in Section 4.3, the dataset is structured such that each row represents a specific datetime, and each column corresponds to a stock.

 *stock_dataset.R* -- the code used in Section 4.3.